Darlaa's Story

 I began to dream of the day that I would be able to walk about school, smiling and laughing

 once again, the day when I could enjoy a routine and not have to live and focus around pain.
+I

-mentally and emotionally.
-The desolate roads I traveled would only be filled with a more
+emotionally.
+The desolate roads I traveled would only be filled with a more enjoyable life if I

-enjoyable life if I were to master and own RSD.
-With the help of yoga, relaxation, and heat, I
+were to master and own RSD.
+With the help of yoga, relaxation, and heat, I was able to

-was able to “own” RSD.
-I still experience his challenges everyday, but not to the full extent
+“own” RSD.
+I still experience his challenges everyday, but not to the full extent as only a year

-as only a year ago.
-I have now remained in school for over a month and have been off pain
+ago.
+I have now remained in school for over a month and have been off pain medicine for

-individual.
-I have learned to always be thankful for everything God has provided and to never
+learned to always be thankful for everything God has provided and to never take it for granted

-take it for granted because it can be swept away in an instant, never to return again.
-Without
+because it can be swept away in an instant, never to return again.
+Without the help of my

-the help of my friends and family I would not have been able to overcome such trials and
+friends and family I would not have been able to overcome such trials and tribulations.

 Memo written to Darlaa's college professor.